 Methods of Ordering There are several ways of ordering trees.
 To order trees the public can: i) purchase on line atwww.help-shelterbelts.comand click on 'Store' ii) download the application form which can be manually filled out and faxed or emailed or mailed to HELP with a cheque payment or with credit card information for payment. iii) make a telephone order by calling HELP at 306-842-2433

-Varieties of Trees In this first year of utilizing 100% HELP produced trees, HELP focused on 600,000 tree production of the fastest growing hybrid poplar and willow varieties only.
-These included Hybrid Poplars: Walker, Okanese and Assiniboine Willow Varieties: Golden, Silverleaf and Pussy Willow These varieties, properly planned can create the quickest possible shelterbelt.
-In addition HELP has the following container root conifer tree seedlings available: Conifer Varieties: Blue Spruce and White Spruce
+Varieties of Trees In this second year of utilizing 100% HELP produced trees, HELP focused on sustaining our 600,000 tree production of the fastest growing hybrid poplar and willow varieties only.
+These included Hybrid Poplars: Walker, Okanese, Hill and Assiniboine (and Northwest and Tristis for internal production only) Willow Varieties: Golden, Silverleaf, Laurel, Silver, Clump Shrub Willow, Bamboo spreading shrub willowand Pussy Willow.
+These varieties, properly planned can create the quickest possible shelterbelt.
+In addition HELP has the following container root conifer tree seedlings available: Conifer Varieties: American Elm, Scots Pine, Blue Spruce and White Spruce.